 - Poor diet: One of the kidneys’ functions is to balance the electrolytes in the blood, to ensure they are at the right levels, and filter out ones which are too high.
 Diets that are unbalanced with excess phosphorus, calcium, sodium, and potassium can put excess strain on the kidneys.

 How can I improve my Dog’s Kidney Health?

 If your dog does not have damaged kidneys, you cannot improve their health, but you can implement daily actions to help prevent them from deteriorating, which is further discussed in the next section.

-If your dog has kidney disease, there are plenty of ways to improve the health and function of the kidneys:
+If your dog has kidney disease, there are plenty of ways to improve the kidneys’ health and function:

 - Kidney disease diet: When your dog has kidney disease, he will need to be on a diet that is low in protein, as protein can exacerbate inflammation in the kidneys.
 The kidney disease diet is also low in phosphorus, as phosphorus tends to back up in the blood during kidney disease with major consequences on the body.